The Trinity Tripod: Today

 The Tripod is published every Tuesday during the academic year, usually resulting in 8-10 issues per semester.
-The current Editor-in-Chief of the Tripod is Savannah Brooks '26.
+The current Editors-in-Chief of the Tripod are Bella Chirkis ’27 and Talia Cutler ’27.

 The Tripod maintains an online presence on its website, where its weekly print content is available in full together with additional online materials.
 The Tripod also prints an annual satire issue, The Liepod, on April Fool's Day, and maintains active social media accounts on Instagram, Twitter, and Facebook.

 The Tripod presently consists of five sections: News, Opinion, Features, Arts, and Sports and is generally twelve pages long.
 The Tripod also runs editorial content and letters to the editor on Page Two.
 In November 2020, the Tripod published a special commemorative issue documenting the thoughts of Trinity students during the 2020 United States presidential election.

 Alumni

 Famous alumni in journalism include syndicated Washington Post columnist George F. Will '62, Los Angeles Times sportswriter Jim Murray '43, and Washington Post columnist Steven Pearlstein '73 – all three are Pulitzer Prize winners.
 New York Times features writer Peter Kilborn '61 was also an editor of the Tripod in the early 1960s.

 Outside of journalism, Tripod editors have had notable careers in other fields: Chief Justice of the Michigan Supreme Court Bridget Mary McCormack '88 was an editor.